cartesi/docs/docs/tutorials/dogecoin-hash/full-dapp.md

 ---
-title: Full Dogecoin Hash DApp
+title: Full Dogecoin Hash dApp
 ---

 :::note Section Goal
 - create Dogecoin Hash smart contract with appropriate input data
-- deploy and run the DApp to verify the validity of real Dogecoin and Litecoin block headers
+- deploy and run the dApp to verify the validity of real Dogecoin and Litecoin block headers
 :::

 ## Dogecoin Hash smart contract

-Having successfully built a [Cartesi Machine capable of computing proof-of-work hashes for Dogecoin blocks](../dogecoin-hash/cartesi-machine.md), we can finally turn our attention to the final piece of our DApp.
+Having successfully built a [Cartesi Machine capable of computing proof-of-work hashes for Dogecoin blocks](../dogecoin-hash/cartesi-machine.md), we can finally turn our attention to the final piece of our dApp.
 In other words, it is now time to implement the smart contract that will instantiate our machine's computation via Cartesi Compute.

 Recalling the strategy already used for the [previous tutorials](../calculator/full-dapp.md), this smart contract will itself define the adequate input data, which in this case corresponds to information about a real Dogecoin block header.
 It will then provide methods to instantiate the hash computation using Cartesi Compute, and finally retrieve the corresponding result.